 - Every Biology program is offered by an accredited institution, particularly by one of the six regional accreditation agencies (e.g., Higher Learning Commission).

-- Online students learn under the guidance of excellent professors with appropriate professional credentials (e.g., doctorate degrees) with the course materials delivered via an effective, efficient and user-friendly LMS (e.g., Canvas).
+- Online students learn under the guidance of excellent professors with appropriate professional credentials (e.g., doctorate degrees) with the course materials delivered via an effective, efficient, and user-friendly LMS (e.g., Canvas).

-- The online programs provide excellent student support services for online students, such as 24/7 IT helpline, academic services like tutoring and library access, and career services.
+- The online programs provide excellent student support services for online students, such as a 24/7 IT helpline, academic services like tutoring and library access, and career services.

 - Graduates who have earned online degrees don’t have the term “online biology degree” stated on their college transcripts, proof that the online and on-campus programs have the same excellent quality.

 Best Online Bachelor’s in Biology Degree Programs